Corey Flynn

-Corey Robert Flynn (born 5 January 1981) is a New Zealand rugby union player who currently plays for West Coast in the Heartland Championship.
-He plays in the position of hooker.
+Corey Robert Flynn (born 5 January 1981) is a New Zealand former rugby union player who most recently played for the West Coast in the Heartland Championship.
+He played in the position of hooker.

 Career

 Club career

 Flynn previously played provincial for Southland until he moved to Canterbury in 2003; has played Super Rugby rugby for the Crusaders; and has played in Top 14 for Toulouse.

 On 29 February 2016 it was announced that Flynn would sign for Glasgow Warriors at the end of the 2015–16 season.

 Flynn had already played in Scotstoun with Toulouse and stated: "When I played at Scotstoun last season, the atmosphere was fantastic and it shows the club has a really good support base.
 I jumped at the chance to join the Warriors after chatting to Gregor and I'm good friends with Scotland full-back Sean Maitland and he couldn't say enough good things about Glasgow."

 On 26 May 2017 it was announced that Flynn was no longer contracted by the Warriors.